MakerFabio/Arduino-Internal-Temperature-Sensor/README.md

 I tempt 2 reading method and tested them on 4 boards and 2 temperatures With and without calibration values (TS_GAIN, TS_OFFSET), stored in the signature row.

-Please read the video to understand the limitation of the funciton implemented in this source code
+Please see the video to understand the limitation of the funciton implemented in this source code

 thanks
 Fabio